-Insert Unassigned - Use the drop-down menus to assign the Send and Return to physical sockets, the I/O Ports or an FX unit.
+2 Insert Patch - Use the drop-down menus to assign the Send and Return to physical sockets, I/O Ports, Dyn8 engines or FX units.
+Touch the boxes and use the screen rotary to select socket or number.
+When assigning Dyn8 engines, the system automatically selects the next available (unassigned) engine.
 Touch Apply to confirm.